 While travelling to a destination in it’s off season might seem attractive for the cheaper prices, how cheap is it really if you can’t do what you went there for in the first place.

 Visiting festivals and major sporting events around the world is also a good example here.
-Do a Google search to find out when they are on, if tickets are still available etc., so you don’t miss out.
+Do a Google search to find out when they are on, if tickets are still available and are they easy to come by etc., so you don’t miss out.
 If it’s not Baseball season in the USA, you’re unlikely to be able to catch a major league game while you’re there.

 Then again, it may be that you top priority is a cheap holiday.
 In this case, avoid major holidays, festivals, events and travel off season to get the best deals and cheapest prices.